xbst/Tiny-M-Doom/STL/readme.md

-Quantities are specified with _x at the end.
+Quantities are specified at the end of the filename.
-No accent color parts.
+<br>No accent color parts.
 If you want that decide yourself.
-Drawer, spool_holder and Guides need work.
+<br>Drawer, spool_holder and Guides need work.
-No extruder included.
+<br>No extruder included.
-Just a reminder that this is still WIP.
+<br>Just a reminder that this is still WIP.